nataliiazab/christmas-coding-challenge-2025/Day-4/day-4-leetcode-challenge.md

-## Maximum Average Subarray I - Task
+## Maximum average subarray I - Task

 You are given an integer array nums consisting of n elements, and an integer k.